 Bellbird - Bellbird Heights

-In Bellbird - Bellbird Heights, 19% of households earned $2,500 or more per week.
+In Bellbird - Bellbird Heights, 16% of households earned an income of $2,500 or more per week in 2016.

 Households form the common 'economic unit' in our society.
 Bellbird - Bellbird Heights's Household Income is one of the most important indicators of socio-economic status.
-With other data sources, such as Educational Qualifications and Occupation, it helps to reveal the economic opportunities and socio-economic status of Bellbird - Bellbird Heights.
+With other data sources, such as Qualifications and Occupation, it helps to reveal the economic opportunities and socio-economic status of Bellbird - Bellbird Heights.
 It is important to note that income data is not necessarily a measure of wealth.
 For example, if an area has a large number of retirees this will produce a higher proportion of households with low income but the retirees may have large capital wealth.
 For this reason, household income should be viewed in conjunction with Age and Household Composition.